zxie52/Capstone-The-Battle-of-Neighborhood/README.md

 # The final project for the IBM capstone course

 # Main Questions:
+ It is well known that Chicago is the center of midwest and food there is really good.
+As a Asian student nearby, I really like to take bus to Chinatown for a good meal on weekend.
+At this time, I want to use the knowledge I learned here to solve the following questions:
  •  What is the best location to enjoy Aisan food in Chicago?
  •  Is it a good idea to open a Asian restaurant in Chicago now?